CAxMan/docs-and-training/README.md

    $ ./service_get_status.py <servicename>
    ```
    This reports the status of all targets and shows events like container
-   spawns etc.
+   spawns etc. Run the script repeatedly to see how the status is changing.
+   It might take a few minutes until the service becomes healthy.

-   Run `./service_get_status.py simple-example` to see how it should look like
+   You can run un `./service_get_status.py ct-sync` to see how it should look
-   for a healthy service. (`simple-example` is already running on the CloudFlow
+   like for a healthy service. (`ct-sync` is the same calculator service
-   platform.)
-Look out especially for the _health state_ of the service.
+   already running on the CloudFlow platform.)
+Look out especially for the
+   _health state_ of the service.

 5. To get log output from the service itself (such as what requests it processed
    and what the results were), run